zype/zype.github.io/api_docs/video_sources.md

 page      | The page number of records to return (Example: 1) | Integer per_page  | The number of records to return (Example: 10) | Integer q         | Filter records by keyword | String type      | The type of video sources to query.
-Example: zype, hulu, youtube, crunchyroll | String id        | Query for a video source by id | String id!       | Exclude records by ID | String
+Example: self_hosted, zype, hulu, youtube, crunchyroll | String id        | Query for a video source by id | String id!       | Exclude records by ID | String